| The Florida Legislature

 stand alone bar:

-Any licensed premises devoted during any time of operation predominantly
+Stand-alone bars, subject to the following rules and definitions: Any licensed premises devoted during any time of operation predominantly

 or totally to serving alcoholic beverages, intoxicating beverages, or